aimxhaisse/geo-backtracer/README.md

 ## How it works

-The Geo Backtracer uses an internal database layout that optimizes heavily to solve this single problem:
+The Geo Backtracer stores GPS points from user identifiers and, given an identifier, is able to compute identifiers that were in a close distance for more than 15 minutes in the last 14 days.
+To do so at a large scale, it uses an internal database layout that optimizes heavily to solve this single problem:

 - high throughput is achieved with little database compaction as data